-Graduate Medical Education (GME) Residency Training Programs: AHCCCS is committed to workforce development and support of the medical residency and dental student training programs in the State of Arizona.
+Graduate Medical Education (GME) Residency Training Programs: AHCCCS is committed to workforce development and support of the medical residency and dental student training programs in the State of

+Arizona.
 AHCCCS expects the Contractor to support these efforts.
 AHCCCS encourages plans to contract with or otherwise support the many Graduate Medical Education (GME) Residency Training Programs currently operating in the State and to investigate opportunities for resident participation in Contractor medical management and committee activities.
 In the event of a Contract termination between the Contractor and a GME Residency Training Program or training site, the Contractor may not remove members from that program in such a manner so as to harm the stability of the program.
 AHCCCS reserves the right to determine what constitutes risk to the program.
 Further, the Contractor must attempt to contract with graduating residents and providers that are opening new practices in, or relocating to, Arizona, especially in rural or underserved areas.

-Telehealth and Telemedicine: The Contractor shall promote the use of telemedicine to support an adequate provider network.
-Telemedicine shall not replace provider choice and/or member preference for physical delivery of services.
-The Contractor shall be responsible for the oversight, administration, and implementation of telemedicine services and use of telehealth/telemonitoring in compliance with State and federal laws and the requirements of this Contract and all incorporated references.
-The Contractor shall ensure that telemedicine is available and utilized, when appropriate, to ensure geographic accessibility of services to members.
-The Contractor shall be responsible for developing and expanding the use and availability of telemedicine services, when indicated and appropriate.
-Telemedicine should include the delivery of diagnostic, consultation and treatment services that occur in the physical presence of the member on a real time basis through interactive audio, video and data communications, as well as the transfer of medical data on a store and forward basis for consultation.
+Telehealth: Telehealth is defined as healthcare services delivered via teledentistry, telemedicine (synchronous and remote patient monitoring), or asynchronous (store and forward) technologies.
+The Contractor shall promote the use of telehealth to support an adequate provider network.
+Telehealth shall not replace provider choice and/or member preference for physical delivery of services.
+The Contractor shall be responsible for the oversight, administration, and implementation of telehealth services in compliance with State and Federal laws and the requirements of this Contract and all incorporated references.
+The Contractor shall ensure that telehealth is available and utilized, when appropriate, to ensure geographic accessibility of services to members.
+The Contractor shall be responsible for developing and expanding the use and availability of telehealth services, when indicated and appropriate.
 See AMPM Policy 320-I.